 Tommy Hilfiger International

 China is the largest regional expansion opportunity for Tommy Hilfiger, as we leverage our well-established infrastructure in Asia, the regional expertise of management, and strong brand momentum across our Tommy Hilfiger and Calvin Klein businesses in the region.
-In particular, we see a significant opportunity to grow the categories outside of casual men’s apparel, including men’s tailored apparel, underwear, accessories and women’s apparel.
+In particular, we see a significant opportunity to grow the categories outside of casual men’s apparel, including denim, underwear, accessories, performance apparel and women’s apparel.
 We also believe that we can drive growth through additional retail store openings and, over time, taking direct control of the brand in additional cities where it is currently operated by distributors and franchisees.

 Our Heritage Brands business is comprised of several category offerings, which are detailed below.